Abu Dhabi: First oil discoveries

 In the mid to late 1930s, as the pearl trade declined, interest grew in the oil possibilities of the region.
 On 5 January 1936, Petroleum Development Trucial Coast Ltd (PDTC), an associate company of the Iraq Petroleum Company, entered into a concession agreement with the ruler, Sheikh Shakhbut bin Sultan Al Nahyan, to explore for oil.
 This was followed by a seventy-five-year concession signed in January 1939.
-However, owing to the desert terrain, inland exploration was fraught with difficulties.
+Owing to the desert terrain, inland exploration was fraught with difficulties.

 In 1953, D'Arcy Exploration Company, the exploration arm of BP, obtained an offshore concession which was then transferred to a company created to operate the concession: Abu Dhabi Marine Areas (ADMA) was a joint venture between BP and Compagnie Française des Pétroles (later Total).
 In 1958, using a marine drilling platform, the ADMA Enterprise, oil was discovered in the Umm Shaif field at a depth of about 8755 ft.
 This was followed in 1959 by PDTC's onshore discovery well at Murban No.3.

 ADMA discovered the Bu Hasa oil field in 1962 and the Lower Zakum oil field in 1963.
 Today, in addition to the oil fields mentioned, the main producing fields onshore are Asab, Sahil and Shah, and offshore are al-Bunduq, and Abu al-Bukhoosh.

 Perceived mismanagement of the emirate's oil revenues, as well as fears of a pan-Arab uprising, led to the British backing a bloodless coup by Shakhbut's younger brother Zayed Al Nahyan on August 6, 1966.